 - Members are required to return materials on or before the due date.

 - Patrons who have not returned materials on or before the due date will be invoiced after library materials are overdue by more than 60 days (books), 21 days (magazines, new books, DVDs).

 - Circulation Records:

 - Library circulation and membership records will be used in accordance with Freedom of Information and Protection of Privacy Act.
 R.S.O.
 1990 Chapter F.31.

 - The Library will charge replacement costs plus applicable taxes and a $5 item processing fee for items that are overdue by 60 days (books), 21 days (magazines, new books, DVDs), or for items which are damaged or lost.

 - The replacement cost will be assessed by the library and may include the purchase cost plus the processing cost of the item.
 It may not always be possible to replace a specific item with an identical one.

 - Charges will be levied based on the cost of a substitute item or the current average price of materials when an item cannot be replaced.

-- Determining the replacement cost of the item will be left to the Branch Head, in keeping with the library's selection policy.
+- Determining the replacement cost of the item will be left to the Supervisor, Administrative Services, in keeping with the library’s selection policy.

 - Overdues and Fines: